- Victor Jih and Ellisen Turner Named Influential Minority Lawyers by LA Business Journal

 Representative Clients and Matters

-The following represents a cross-section of clients and matters for which the intellectual property transactions practice group has played a central or exclusive role:
+The following represents a cross-section of clients and matters, ordered alphabetically, for which the intellectual property transactions practice group has played a central or exclusive role:

 AT&T Corp. – Irell & Manella represented this client in connection with the creation of a joint venture with Matsushita and other leading companies to develop a system for the digital distribution and sale of various types of content over the internet.